Aleo-DevRel-Ambas/zero-to-zk/src/blog/exploring_aleo_record_model.md

 </p>

 <p align="center" width="100%">
-Diagram taken from <a href="https://adapulse.io/the-extensive-guide-on-eutxo-utxo-and-the-accounts-based-model/"> here</a>
+Source: <a href="https://adapulse.io/the-extensive-guide-on-eutxo-utxo-and-the-accounts-based-model/"> adapulse.io</a>
 </p>
 <br>

 The consumption and production of records is typically done in a transition function.
-A transaction in Aleo consists of 32 transitions, of which one is reserved for the transaction fee.
+A transaction in Aleo can contain up to 32 transitions, one of which is reserved for the transaction fee.